-For those not familiar, a banshee is a “fairy woman” who wails when someone in the house (or in our case boat) is about to die!
-But I regress.
-Our uneventful return trip home from the beautiful island of Catalina started out just before noon.
-It was only supposed to be a three hour cruise home……..a three hour cruise; though it took four.
-The seas remained calm, the sky was blue and some great fishing was also possible.
+Our uneventful trip from the beautiful island of Catalina started out before noon.
+It was supposed to be a three hour cruise……..a three hour cruise; though it took us four on account of the minor accident that resulted.
+The seas were calm, the sky was blue and the boat was on autopilot.

-Sometime about six miles out from the Los Angeles light (breakwater entrance) my starboard engine coughed a little, then suddenly died out, with no prior warning.
-I was hoping for some prior warning because while in Portland, Oregon, my mechanic Adam, Kodiak marine went through the trouble of installing some rather expensive cabin mounted vacuum gauges, whose soul purpose are to signal a restriction in the fuel flow, thereby giving me ample time to swap out the fuel filter(s).
-Tomorrow another mechanic gets to look things over.
+About six miles out from the Los Angeles lighthouse, affectionately known as Angels Gate (breakwater entrance) my starboard engine coughs a little, and dies.
+I was hoping for a little more prior warning because while in Portland, Oregon, my mechanic Adam, installed two rather expensive cabin mounted vacuum gauges, whose soul purpose in life are to alert and signal to the Captain, a restriction in the fuel flow before something like this happened.